Abhi-R0211/ImageProcessing/USEME.md

 - Description: Extracts the value component (the maximum of RGB values for each pixel).
 - Usage: value-component <image-name> <dest-image-name>
 - Usage with split: value-component <image-name> <dest-image-name> split <split-percentage>
-- Usage with mask: value-component <image-name> <dest-image-name> <masked-image-name>
+- Usage with mask: value-component <image-name> <masked-image-name> <dest-image-name>
 - Example:
   - value-component test output
   - value-component test output split 50
+  - value-component test mask output
 - Conditions:
     - Note: Image must be loaded before running this command.
     - If the user is using the split option, the user should provide a valid percentage (1–100).